carloscabo/ul2select/README.md

 ## Custom events

-Probably you'll find yourself in situations where you need to add a custom event on the resulting `<select>`, to be fired on `change`... `focus`... etc. This can also done when initiating `ul2select`.
+Probably you'll find yourself in situations where you need to add a custom event on the resulting `<select>`, to be fired on `change`... `focus`... etc. This can also done when initializing `ul2select`.

     $('.u2s-fake-select.sample-1').ul2select({
       custom_events: {